aliyev-huseyn/SQL_PROJECT_DATAJOB_ANALYSIS/README.md

 This project was a comprehensive exercise that significantly reinforced several key technical and analytical skills:

-* **Advanced SQL and Analytical Querying:** I gained practical experience using **Common Table Expressions (CTEs)** to structure and solve multi-step analytical problems efficiently (e.g., Query 5).
+* **Advanced SQL and Analytical Querying:** I gained practical experience using **Common Table Expressions (CTEs)** to structure and solve multi-step analytical problems efficiently.
 This improved the readability and maintenance of complex queries.
 * **End-to-End Workflow:** I successfully implemented an end-to-end data analysis workflow, from data extraction and storage in **PostgreSQL/SQLite** to query development in **VS Code**, and final presentation via **GitHub** and Markdown.
 * **Market-Specific Data Insights:** The analysis provided concrete, actionable insights into the Data Analyst job market, confirming the high **Return on Investment (ROI)** for mastering skills like **Python** and advanced **SQL**, and highlighting the salary premium associated with **Cloud technologies** and Data Engineering skills.
 * **Version Control Mastery:** I utilized **Git and GitHub** extensively for tracking project iterations, managing code changes, and ensuring the project's evolution was properly documented and ready for collaboration.